Enjoy walking through the beautiful area of Andalucia

 Andalucia in the South of Spain is one of Europe’s most beautiful and varied regions.
 Strolling through olive groves, admiring orange trees, rolling mountain landscapes and deep valleys you will be transported to a natural paradise.
 A wonderful way to discover the stunning coastal region of the Costa del Sol and the trendy town of Marbella on foot is to take part in Marbella 4Days Walking.
 You can then round off your dream trip by visiting historic cities such as Seville, Cordoba and Granada, as well as indulging in a spot of golf on some of Europe’s finest courses.

 The best time to explore Andalucia is the spring and autumn when temperatures of around 23°C create ideal conditions for long walks through stunning scenery and allow visits to the area’s historic cities without the crowds.
-From 13 to 16 October, the famous coastal town of Marbella will be hosting the sixth annual walking event, Marbella 4Days Walking.
+In 2018, 11-12-13 and 14 October the famous coastal town of Marbella will be hosting the eighth annual walking event, Marbella 4Days Walking.
 Taking part in this popular event is an excellent way to start an active holiday in southern Spain – just make sure you leave some time at the end to see the delights of Seville, Granada and Cordoba before you head home.

 During this four-day event, participants walk varied and surprising 20 or 30 kilometre routes each day.
 These carefully planned walks will take you from the beach to the mountains and all around Marbella, with stunning scenery and breathtaking views of Gibraltar and even the coast of Africa.
 Marbella 4Days Walking is so much more than simply hiking, it’s a great way to get to know this lively town, meet new people and have great fun too.
 Go and admire the million dollar superyachts in Puerto Banus, and wander through the narrow cobbled streets of the white washed Old Town, with its many tapas bars, squares and chapels.
 What better way to end a wonderful day of walking, than with an ice cold “cerveza” or white wine and some delicious Spanish “jamon bellota” with your fellow participants?
 Bliss!